younes21/PastryLabManager/ia-context.md

 - Frontend auth context for managing user state
 - Protected routes based on user roles

-### Database Schema
-The application uses a comprehensive schema with the following main entities:
-- **Users**: User accounts with role-based permissions
-- **Storage Locations**: Physical storage areas with temperature and capacity tracking
-- **Ingredients**: Inventory items with stock levels and storage location references
-- **Recipes**: Product recipes with ingredients, preparation time, and pricing
-- **Production**: Production scheduling and tracking
-- **Orders**: Customer orders with items and delivery information
-- **Deliveries**: Delivery assignments and tracking

 ### UI Components
 - Consistent design system using shadcn/ui components